 Before you can map out a solution, you need to understand the problem.
 A one-size-fits-all PIP rarely works because every rep’s challenges are unique.
 A good PIP is made just for the individual sales rep. Your first job is to figure out why the rep is struggling.
 Is it a lack of product knowledge, poor time management, or difficulty managing their deal pipeline?
 Look at both the data in your CRM and qualitative information from call recordings or one-on-one conversations.
 This detailed diagnosis is the foundation for a plan that addresses the root cause, not just the symptoms.

-Step 2: Set SMART goals
+Step 2: Use the SMART Goal Framework

 Vague expectations lead to vague results.
 This is where the SMART framework comes in.
 Every goal in the PIP should be Specific, Measurable, Achievable, Relevant, and Time-bound.
 Instead of saying "make more calls," a SMART goal would be "Complete 40 outbound prospecting calls per day for the next 30 days."
 Another example is to "Increase the rep's lead-to-demo conversion rate by 15% in the next 60 days."
 This approach removes ambiguity and gives the rep a clear target to aim for, making it easy for both of you to see what success looks like.